Dana L. Suskind

 Dana L. Suskind (born April 7, 1968) is a Professor of Surgery and Pediatrics at the University of Chicago Medical Center (UChicago Medicine); director of UChicago Medicine's Pediatric Hearing Loss and Cochlear Implant program; and founder and co-director of the TMW Center for Early Learning + Public Health at the University of Chicago.

-Suskind specializes in early childhood development and has conducted research on parents and caregivers' capacities to drive foundational brain development for children ages birth to three, particularly those born into poverty.
-Suskind currently serves as a member on the Advisory Council of Too Small to Fail as well as on the advisory board of Surviving Life After a Parent Dies (SLAP'D), a non-profit founded by her daughter, Genevieve, centered on providing support to adolescents with recently deceased parents.
-Suskind has also developed a line of research with celebrated economist John A. List on threats to scalability.
-The work uses an economic model to address scale-up effects in public policies.
+Suskind specializes in early childhood development, and has written several books for parents on that subject, including Thirty Million Words and Parent Nation.
+Her most recent book is Human Raised, published in 2026.
+Suskind has conducted research on parents and caregivers' capacities to drive foundational brain development for children from ages birth to three, particularly those born into poverty.
+She currently serves as a member of the advisory council for Too Small to Fail, as well as on the advisory board of Surviving Life After a Parent Dies (SLAP'D), a non-profit founded by her daughter, Genevieve, focused on providing support to adolescents with recently deceased parents.

-Education
+Early life and education

 Suskind received her B.S. from the University of Missouri–Kansas City and her M.D. from the University of Missouri–Kansas City School of Medicine.
 Suskind completed her residency in otolaryngology head and neck surgery at the Hospital of the University of Pennsylvania, and her fellowship in pediatric otolaryngology at the Children's Hospital of the Washington University School of Medicine in St. Louis.